albarron/academic-kickstart/content/publication/10-1007-978-3-642-22327-3-31/index.md

   source code reuse, a nearly investigated problem.
 Our preliminary experiments, based on character n-grams comparison, show that considering different sections of the code (i.e., comments, code, reserved words, etc.), leads to different results.
-When considering three programming languages: C+þinspace+, Java, and Python, the best result is obtained when comments are discarded and the entire source code is considered.'
+When considering three programming languages: C++, Java, and Python, the best result is obtained when comments are discarded and the entire source code is considered.'
 publication: '*Natural Language Processing and Information Systems*'
 ---